muqeetiqbal2/Discussion-Portal-with-Django-IdeaExchange/README.md

 # Discussion-Portal-with-Django (IdeaExchange)
-This is a web application that allows users to create discussion rooms, join existing rooms, and discuss topics of their interest.
-It is built with Django and implements user authentication, allowing only authenticated users to create and join rooms, and perform CRUD operations on their own discussions.
+This is a web application that allows users to create discussion room and join existing rooms' discussions.
+It is built with Django and implements user authentication, allowing only authenticated users to create rooms and join rooms' discussions, and perform CRUD operations on their own discussions and rooms.